 Metal fabrication is a manufacturing process used to shape metal into parts or end products.
-We use a number of techniques to shape sheet metal into a part or good.
+Most people think of welding when they hear metal fabrication, but welding is just one process metal fabricators use.
+We use several techniques to shape sheet metal into a part or good.

 - Hand tools

-- Bolts, nuts, and screws
+- Bolts, nuts and screws

 - Pipes and pipe fittings

 - Equipment attachments